 Our second contribution is to suggest that transparency of relevance estimators is the key to enabling a generalizable and actionable framework for platform-supported auditing (§3).
 Our proposal provides a plausible, practical approach to platform-supported auditing.
 While the DSA and PATA require auditing legislatively, they do not specify a mechanism; our approach is the first to meet this need.
 We show the importance of auditing relevance estimators by examining platforms' documentations that show they are the "brains" that shape delivery of every piece of organic and promoted content on social media.
 Despite being the core drivers, these algorithms are used across multiple social-media platforms with little transparency into their definitions of relevance or the specific inputs they use to optimize for it.
-We survey prior audits that indirectly measured how use of relevance estimators' can result in harmful outcomes to show a means to directly query and audit these algorithms is the key to increasing transparency and providing a meaningful path to verifying alignment with societal and legal expectations.
+We survey prior audits that indirectly measured how the use of relevance estimators can result in harmful outcomes to show a means to directly query and audit these algorithms is the key to increasing transparency and providing a meaningful path to verifying alignment with societal and legal expectations.

 Our third contribution is to show platform-supported auditing need not risk user privacy nor disclosure of platforms' business interests.
 In §4, we propose an auditing framework that protects against these risks.
-Our framework uses the rigorous definition of Differential Privacy (DP) to protect private information about audit participants that may leak to the auditor.
+Our framework uses the rigorous definition of Differential Privacy (DP) to protect private information about audit participants from leaking to the auditor.
 It also protects the platform by not exposing details of the ranking algorithm-the platform shares with the auditor only the privatized scores of the relevance estimator, not proprietary source code, models, training data or weights.
-At a high level (Figure 2), an auditor queries the algorithm with a trial content and a list of users whose sensitive demographic attributes are known to the auditor.
+At a high level (Figure 2), our framework works as follows: an auditor queries the algorithm with a trial content and a list of users whose sensitive demographic attributes are known to the auditor.
 The platform then calculates how relevant the content is to each user, applies a differentially private mechanism to protect information that the relevance scores may leak about the users, and returns a distribution of noisy scores to the auditor.
-Finally, the auditor uses the noisy scores and an applicable fairness metric to test for disparity between the distributions of relevance scores the algorithm assigns to different demographic groups.
+Finally, the auditor uses the noisy scores the algorithm assigns to different demographic groups.
 The auditor chooses the specific type of content, attribute of users and metric of fairness to use depending on the specific scenario and the type of bias or harm they are studying.

-We show that the privacy guarantees in our framework increase the number of samples required for an accurate audit by only a small constant factor (§5).
-We theoretically analyze the trade-off between guaranteeing privacy and the minimum sample size required for auditing in one concrete scenario - bias in delivery of employment ads.
-For the specific fairness metric we studied, we find that the noise that the platform adds to guarantee DP increases the required sample size by only approximately a factor of 4 for reasonable auditing parameters, and with a strict upper bound of 6.34.
-Our contribution is application of standard DP algorithm to ad relevance estimators, a new application where DP enables viable privacy-utility trade-offs.
+We show that the privacy guarantees in our framework do not prevent an auditor from achieving the same statistical confidence in their analysis as without privacy protections - the "cost of privacy" is an increase in the number of samples required for an audit by a small constant factor (§5).
+We theoretically analyze the trade-off between guaranteeing privacy and the minimum sample size required for auditing in one concrete scenario - measuring bias in the delivery of employment ads.
+For the specific fairness metric we study, equality of opportunity, we find that the noise that the platform adds to guarantee DP increases the required sample size by only approximately a factor of 4 for reasonable auditing parameters, and with a strict upper bound of 6.34.
+Our contribution is application of a standard DP algorithm to ad relevance estimators, a new application where DP enables viable privacy-utility trade-offs.